 Mission Statement

-To create a diverse and vibrant community through the support of LGBTQ+ art and artists across generations and disciplines.
+QUEER|ART cultivates a dynamic community of LGBTQ+ artists across generations and artistic disciplines.

 ABOUT